-Venture Capitalists, What do they look for?
-I launched EC1 Capital just over a year ago on Feb 9th 2012.
-Our mission was to connect with entrepreneurs at the grass roots level in East London.
+Venture capitalists, what do they look for?
+I launched EC1 Capital just over a year ago on Feb 9th, 2012.
+Our mission was to connect with entrepreneurs at the grassroots level in East London.

 This is a pivotal time, a time when technology now permeates all our lives, the falling cost of launching a startup along with many other factors.

 Today, I still work in one of Tech City’s oldest co-working spaces.
-I run EC1 Capital like a start-up, last year was about proving deal flow and doing the initial ten investments as well as building a network that generated filtered deal flow from trusted and respected sources.
+I run EC1 Capital like a start-up, last year was about proving deal flow and making the initial ten investments as well as building a network that generated filtered deal flow from trusted and respected sources.

-Today EC1 Capital enjoys enormous deal flow from the burgeoning London tech scene and beyond and we will be scaling by employing up to four more people as well as looking for offices to create our own tech eco system.
+Today EC1 Capital enjoys enormous deal flow from the burgeoning London tech scene and beyond and we will be scaling by employing up to four more people as well as looking for offices to create our own tech ecosystem.

 I have met many entrepreneurs on my journey.
 It is an honour and a privilege to meet such talented people.

 Always, it’s a hard choice to choose which of the hundreds we will fund.
-There is an abundance of information on the web now about how to approach venture capital funds & venture capitalists and also what to say, there are general rules and there are ones specific to the fund you are talking to.
+There is an abundance of information on the web now about how to approach venture capital funds & venture capitalists and also what to say, there are general rules, and there are ones specific to the fund you are talking to.
 Do your research.

 Most entrepreneurs seek the silver bullet.
 There is none.
 However, I will mention some things we look for.
-In an early stage start-up there is very little ‘hard’ data to go on.
+In an early stage start-up, there is very little ‘hard’ data to go on.

 12 Key points venture capitalists look for